pomdtr/smallweb.run/www/docs/hosting/vps.md

 ## Accessing your smallweb workspace locally

 First, install deno, smallweb and mutagen to your local machine.
+You can do this using Homebrew.

 ```bash
 brew install deno